-The Committee believes that bonuses should be a component of the total compensation of the executive officers to reward executive officers for their contributions to the growth in the Company's revenue and profitability and achievement of Company and individual objectives.
-Each of the NEOs is eligible to receive bonuses in the discretion of the Committee.
+The Committee believes that bonuses should be a component of the total compensation of the executive officers to reward executive officers for their contributions to the Company's revenue and profitability and achievement of Company and individual objectives.
+Each of the NEOs is eligible to receive bonuses at the discretion of the Committee.

-The Committee first determines the executive bonus pool at the beginning of each fiscal year and then allocates the executive bonus pool among the executive officers at the end of each fiscal year.
+The Committee first determines the executive bonus pool criteria at the beginning of each fiscal year and then allocates the executive bonus pool among the executive officers at the end of each fiscal year.

-The aggregate amount of the executive bonus pool for 2010 was based on a calculation, which compares the Company's revenue growth to the growth of the Company's SAM and the Company's actual profitability to the Company's calculated profitability based on a profit-fall through factor.
-If the 2010 executive bonus pool were less than 80% of the 2009 executive bonus pool, no bonuses would be paid to any executive officer of the Company.
+The aggregate amount of the executive bonus pool available for distribution to executive officers for 2011 was based on a calculation, which compares the Company's revenue growth to the growth of the Company's SAM and the Company's actual profitability to the Company's calculated profitability based on a profit-fall through factor.
+No bonus shall be paid out of the executive bonus pool if the Company's actual performance in revenue and net income growth, as determined under the executive bonus pool calculation, is less than 80% of the prior year's performance.

-At the end of 2010, the Committee in its discretion allocated the executive bonus pool among the executive officers based on the workload and areas of responsibilities of each executive officer during 2010 and the Committee's assessment of the contributions made by each executive officer to the achievement of the Company's financial and strategic objectives, all as more completely described below for each NEO.
-For 2010, the executive bonus pool was \$4,450,368 of which the Committee awarded \$3,422,000 to executive officers, including \$2,656,000 to the NEOs.
+At the end of 2011, the Committee, in its discretion, allocated a portion of the executive bonus pool among the executive officers based on the workload and areas of responsibilities of each executive officer during 2011 and the Committee's assessment of the contributions made by each executive officer to the achievement of the Company's financial and strategic objectives, all as more completely described below for each NEO.
+For 2011, the executive bonus pool was \$3,810,340 of which the Committee awarded \$1,932,800 to executive officers, including \$1,548,800 to the NEOs.

-The following table shows each NEO's share of the executive bonus pool for 2009 and 2010 and the percentage change in such bonuses from 2009 to 2010:
+The following table shows each NEO's share of the executive bonus pool for 2010 and 2011 and the percentage change in such bonuses from 2010 to 2011:

-Name 2009 Bonus (\$) 2010 Bonus (\$) Percent Change (%)
+Name 2010 Bonus (\$) 2011 Bonus (\$) Change (%)

-Keh-Shew Lu 780,000 1,190,000 52.6
+Keh-Shew Lu 1,190,000 720,000 (39.5)

-Richard D. White 300,000 413,000 37.7
+Richard D. White 413,000 240,000 (41.9)

-Mark A. King 286,000 371,000 29.7
+Mark A. King 371,000 200,000 (46.1)

-Joseph Liu 286,000 310,000 8.4
+Joseph Liu 310,000 172,800 (44.3)

-Edmund Tang 230,000 372,000 61.7
+Edmund Tang 372,000 216,000 (41.9)

-Total 1,882,000 2,656,000 41.1
+Total 2,656,000 1,548,800 (41.7)